-The Utah Department of Transportation (UDOT) is preparing an Environmental Impact Statement (EIS) to evaluate potential transportation solutions to improve mobility through the Heber Valley and the operation of Heber City Main Street (U.S. 40).
-The Heber Valley Corridor (HVC) EIS will be prepared consistent with the National Environmental Policy Act (NEPA) and will follow the guidelines in UDOT's Environmental Process Manual of Instruction.
+The Utah Department of Transportation (UDOT) is preparing an Environmental Impact Statement (EIS) to evaluate potential transportation solutions to improve mobility through the Heber Valley and the operation of Heber City's Main Street (US-40).
+The Heber Valley Corridor EIS will be prepared consistent with the National Environmental Policy Act (NEPA) and will follow the guidelines in UDOT's Environmental Process Manual of Instruction (UDOT 2023).

 The Heber Valley is a rapidly growing community located in Wasatch County.
-Heber City is within Heber Valley and is known for its attractive quality of life that offers a mixture of small-town charm, modern-day conveniences, and quick access to year-round recreational opportunities.
-It's close proximity to world class ski resorts and recreational opportunities such as walking, hiking, snowmobiling, biking, golfing, and fly fishing make it a rising tourist destination for outdoor recreationists and potential new residents.
+Heber City is in Heber Valley and is known for its attractive quality of life.
+It offers a mixture of small-town charm, modern-day conveniences, and quick access to year-round recreational opportunities.
+Its proximity to world-class ski resorts and recreational opportunities, such as walking, hiking, snowmobiling, biking, golfing, and fly fishing, make it a rising tourist destination for outdoor recreationists and potential new residents.
 As such, the population in the Heber Valley has doubled over the last 17 years and is expected to double again by 2050.
-This growth is leading to congestion on Heber City Main Street (U.S. 40) in Heber City, particularly during the summer when regular traffic is joined by recreational, where traffic volumes are above the annual average for 5 months of the year (April through August) in downtown Heber City.
-It is also estimated that Heber City Main Street is already nearing capacity today and will not be able to handle the full future traffic demands as population and visitation increase.
+This growth is leading to congestion on Heber City's Main Street (US-40) in Heber City, particularly during the summer when regular traffic is joined by recreational traffic, where traffic volumes are above the annual average for 5 months of the year (April through August) in downtown Heber City.
+Estimates show that Heber City's Main Street is already nearing capacity today and will not be able to handle the full future traffic demands as population and visitation increase (Parametrix 2020).

 UDOT recognizes the value of being a strong community partner and including public input throughout the study process.
-This Public Involvement Plan describes the different methods that UDOT will use to educate the public about and to solicit input to the study.
+This Public Involvement Plan describes the different methods that UDOT will use to educate the public about and solicit input for the study.

-Engagement throughout the process helps UDOT identify stakeholder issues and opinions early so that they can be addressed and appropriately incorporated into the study results.
-The activities undertaken via the plan are intended to increase all parties' understanding of the goals, needs, and potential solutions that best meet the transportation needs.
+Engagement throughout the EIS process helps UDOT identify stakeholder issues and opinions early so that they can be addressed and appropriately incorporated into the study results.
+The activities undertaken via this plan are intended to increase all parties' understanding of the goals, needs, and potential solutions that best meet the transportation needs of Heber City and the Heber Valley.